evennia/evennia/docs/sphinx/source/wiki/AsyncProcess.rst

 Asynchronous code
 =================

-*This is considered an advanced topic, probably not useful for most users.*
+*This is considered an advanced topic.*

 Synchronous versus Asynchronous
 -------------------------------